 Freshwater Master Test Kit include an instruction booklet detailing the appropriate measures to take to help remedy the condition.
 However, the following are some basic steps you can take to remedy some common problems.

-High ammonia level - Partial
+High ammonia and nitrite level - Partial

 water changes remove and dilute the concentration of ammonia present in the water.
 Bacterial additives such as